Spolutrean/MozillaYoutubeSpeedHotkeys/README.md

 ## Package

-The generated package is `youtube-speed-hotkeys-1.1.7.zip`.
+The generated extension packages are inside the `release` folder.